carntim/scpf/docs/ruling/disciplinary-hearings.md

 ---

 {: .caution }
-Ensure you have read this article in full before submitting a Hearing Request via the [Request Form](https://forms.gle/r4F9j3aFwswYAZ4s5)
+Ensure you have read this article in full before submitting a Hearing Request via the [Request Form](https://forms.gle/r4F9j3aFwswYAZ4s5) and joining the [Discord server](https://discord.gg/8Kjxf7WQ4q)

 # Disciplinary Hearings
 A Disciplinary Hearing is a process in which a community member may attend a hearing in relation to an action that has been taken towards them.
 In such sessions, it provides the chance for the member in question to state their case to a set of jurors as to why said action should be reversed or modified.
 The process is intended to provide fair treatment and independent review.